huntrar/cliquery/README.md

     cd cliquery
     python setup.py install

-It is recommended you also [sign up](https://developer.wolframalpha.com/portal/apisignup.html) for a WolframAlpha API key and enter that and your preferred browser in your .cliqrc file (cygwin users *MUST* enter `cygwin` as their browser to avoid cross-platform conflicts).
+It is recommended to [sign up](https://developer.wolframalpha.com/portal/apisignup.html) for a WolframAlpha API key and enter that and your preferred browser in .cliqrc (cygwin users *MUST* enter `cygwin` as their browser to avoid cross-platform conflicts).

-It is also recommended you create a .local.cliqrc file instead of .cliqrc as .cliqrc is overwritten when updating the program.
-Just fill out .cliqrc and then create the local file as follows:
+It is also recommended to create a .local.cliqrc file to use in place of .cliqrc, as .cliqrc is overwritten when updating the program.
+Do the following to copy .cliqrc to .local.cliqrc:

     cd "$(dirname "$(cliquery -c)")"
     cp .cliqrc .local.cliqrc